chef-boneyard/chef-web-docs-2016/release_chef_11-8/source/dsl_recipe_method_registry_has_subkeys.rst

 ..
-THIS PAGE IS IDENTICAL TO docs.opscode.com/dsl_recipe_method_registry_has_subkeys.html BY DESIGN
+THIS PAGE IS IDENTICAL TO docs.getchef.com/dsl_recipe_method_registry_has_subkeys.html BY DESIGN
+..
+THIS PAGE DOCUMENTS chef-client version 11.8

 .. include:: ../../chef_master/source/dsl_recipe_method_registry_has_subkeys.rst